-There is no doubt that oats are considered to be one of the healthiest whole grain foods on the planet earth.
-Although oats naturally contain plant based protein, the organic compound is essential to every cell in the human body and necessary for growth, development and cell repair.
+There is no doubt that oats are considered to be one of the healthiest whole-grain foods on the planet earth.
+Although oats naturally contain plant-based protein, the organic compound is essential to every cell in the human body and necessary for growth, development, and cell repair.
+Here is what to add to oatmeal for protein.

 So, what can you add to oatmeal for extra protein?
-Nuts, seeds, milk, yogurt and protein powder are the best things to add to oatmeal for protein.
+Nuts, seeds, milk, yogurt, and protein powder are the best things to add to oatmeal for protein.

-Oatmeal offers a number of health benefits in addition to being a gluten free food.
-Further, it is also a rich source of fiber, minerals, vitamins and antioxidants.
-They help with weight loss, bring down levels of blood sugar and also reduce the risk of heart disease.
+Oatmeal offers a number of health benefits in addition to being a gluten-free food.
+Further, it is also a rich source of fiber, minerals, vitamins, and antioxidants.
+They help with weight loss, bring down levels of blood sugar, and also reduce the risk of heart disease.

 Oatmeal Protein

-While there is no doubt that oats have their own protein content, there are many who would like to know whether it is possible to increase the protein concentration.
 Below we will detail easy ways to make that bowl of oatmeal a good source of protein.

 How Much Protein is in Oatmeal?